Anxiety and Stress – What’s The Difference?

 Stress can also change the way your intestines absorb nutrients, and how quickly food moves through your body.
 In this way stress can lead to either constipation or diarrhoea.

-It doesn’t help that stress provokes you to eat more greasy and sugary foods, often in the form of processed foods.
-These foods can make your gut leaky, causing additional problems like inflammation.
+It doesn’t help that stress provokes you to eat more greasy and sugary foods and processed foods.

 Chronic stress can change the bacteria in your digestive system as well.
 Bad bacteria begin to replace the good bacteria, which can be killed off.
 With different bacteria available, the foods you eat begin to digest differently.

-The best ways to ward off these problems include exercising and maintaining a healthy diet (especially one containing fibre.
-However, until you get a handle on your stress, these problems are likely to continue.
+The best ways to ward off these problems include exercising and maintaining a healthy diet – especially one containing fibre.

-Coping with stress
+Coping with stress and anxiety

-* Learn how to say no to commitments that will sap your energy.
+* Learn how to say no to commitments that will sap your energy

-* Tell close family and ask for support or seek professional help.
+* Tell close family and ask for support or seek professional help

-* Do your best to look at things positively.
+* Do your best to look at things positively

-Hormone balance does play a part at menopause with both anxiety and depression and resulting stress.
 Progesterone helps to relax and calm the body but more severe symptoms may need a combination of both oestrogen and progesterone.

 Diet is also crucial so look first to your daily routine of what you eat, how much exercise you get and most importantly your support and contact with others in your daily life.